siddiqian-developer/aoftoo-assignment/README.md

 # Note

-The other contributor is my another account.
+The other contributor is also myself and it is my another github account.

 # A Request